sebastianbirk/datascience-bootcamp/README.md

 **Documentation & Instructions**: [https://docs.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password](https://docs.microsoft.com/en-us/windows/wsl/setup/environment)

 - Upgrade your packages using the apt package manager by running ```sudo apt update && sudo apt upgrade``` in the launched bash console.

-We can open the new file system with the Windows explorer by entering the home directory and starting the explorer executable:
+- We can open the new file system that comes with our Ubuntu distribution by leveraging the Windows explorer.
+To do this, enter the home directory and start the explorer executable from your Bash console as follows:
 ```cd ~```
 ```explorer.exe .```